 The stylish rooms are all furnished with 55” televisions and a complimentary minibar selection, which might be handy for later on in your trip.
 While the hotel's bar and restaurant serve a fantastic selection of South Australia Wines, and food that champions local produce.

 Take stock in CedunaLocated in the western-central part of South Australia, Ceduna is both a port and a town that is widely regarded as being the ‘gateway to the Nullarbor Plain'.

 A visit here, especially overnight, gives you a great opportunity to rest, refuel and stock up on your provisions before setting off on this famous length of road the next day.
-Should you decide to stay here the Ceduna Foreshore Hotel Motel offers an excellent standard of accommodation.
+Should you decide to stay here the Ceduna Foreshore Caravan Park offers an excellent standard of accommodation.

-Its set right on the beachfront, so you can take a dip in the sea any time you want to.
-What's more, the main cafes, restaurants, shops and bars of downtown are just a few minutes' walk away.
+With beachfront cabins, you can take a dip in the sea any time you want to, and what's more, the main cafes, restaurants, shops and bars of downtown are just a few minutes' walk away.

 Immerse yourself in the Kalgoorlie spiritYou can't do this trip within visiting Kalgoorlie.
 Once known as a notorious outpost for bandits, thieves and prostitutes, the area has developed into the largest city in the outback.